 Researchers at NASA’s Jet Propulsion Laboratory have been working on robots to help explore volcanoes.

-Working at Kilauea volcano on the island of Hawaii researchers including Carolyn Parcheta and Aaron Parness have been developing machines that can explore areas very difficult for humans to access.
+Working at Kilauea volcano on the island of Hawaii, researchers, including Carolyn Parcheta and Aaron Parness, have been developing machines that can explore areas very difficult for humans to access.

 VolcanoBot 1 was tested in May of 2014 and was used to explore an inactive crack that had previously erupted magma.

-NASA say the work will have use both on Earth and elsewhere in the Solar System.
+NASA says the work will have use both on Earth and elsewhere in the Solar System.
 Exploring apparent volcanic vents on the like of Mars or fissures on the Moon could help scientists to better understand how they were formed and what activity has occurred over time.

 VolcanoBot 1 has two wheels and is about 12 inches long, with relatively large 6.7-inch wheels.
 The robot is based on a previous effort, the Durable Reconnaissance and Observation Platform (DROP).